TheDrHobo/thedrhobo.github.io/_posts/2025-11-06-top-10-video-games.md

 <details>
 <summary><strong>🎮 Favorite Moment</strong></summary>

-> *Landing a fully charged Falcon Punch in a heated four-player match - the slow wind-up, the desperate hope that it connects, the explosive "YES!" when it sends someone flying off the screen.
+<blockquote style="font-style: italic; margin-top: 0.5em;">Landing a fully charged Falcon Punch in a heated four-player match - the slow wind-up, the desperate hope that it connects, the explosive "YES!" when it sends someone flying off the screen.
 Or unlocking Mewtwo after hours of gameplay and discovering this floaty, weird, powerful character.
-Every unlock felt like Christmas morning.*
+Every unlock felt like Christmas morning.</blockquote>
 </details>

 ---